soggybag/ios-ui-design/README.md

 Class projects will include the creation of a Make School set of UI elements.
 Students will all contribute to the library using Github.
 To goal for each student is to provide at least on new and unique UI element to the library.

+## Goals

+- Use CGRect and it's methods to build custom UI controls from Views
+- Build flexible UI controls using Subclasses while exploring initializers
+- Modify and architect UI elements that are flexible using: @IBDesignable and
+@IBInspectible

 ## Rough Outline